Azure/azure-iot-sdk-node/device/readme.md

 ### /core

-Protocol-independent device SDK package.
+Device SDK Client package.
+This is used in conjunction with a protocol implementation package coming from one of the `transport` folder.

-### /node-red
+### /transport

-Node-RED module for Azure IoT Hub.
+Protocol-specific SDK packages for: AMQP, AMQP over WebSockets, MQTT, MQTT over WebSockets and HTTP.

 ### /samples

 Sample applications exercising basic features.

-### /transport
+### /node-red

-Protocol-specific SDK packages for: AMQP, AMQP over WebSockets, MQTT, and HTTP.
+Sample Node-RED module for Azure IoT Hub.

+*This is meant to serve only basic scenarios for testing and is not recommended as a production-ready node-red module.*